 I’m doing some work for a client this morning.
 I’m updating his portfolio for his acting career and ironically, trying to download the tv show which he plays in is proving to be more difficult than I imagined.
 The CBC is streaming the show in SWF format, however, they’ve made it nearly impossible (as far […]

+Here is a screen shot of the Lethbridge NDP website that I recently designed.
 I incorporated design elements from both the Federal and Provincial NDP in order to convey the message that the Lethbridge office exists for both sides of the party.
 Although I originally used the lime green of the Federal party, ultimately the […]

 I just finished putting together a site for a small construction company in Drayton Valley, Alberta, Karleb Homes Ltd. Using cascading style sheets (CSS) I was able to keep the “content” of the site separate from the design.
 I also used Douglas Bowman’s sliding door technique for the navigation tabs which allows greater accessibility for […]